Aizaz-Hashmi/gps_data_parsing_library_esp_idf/README.md

 ### `gps_data_parser` Function Definition

-The `gps_data_parser`  function is responsible for parsing GPS data packets received via UART, for GGA sentences.
-This function processes the input stream and extracts all GPS  GGA sentence data fields such as time, latitude, longitude, and altitude and so on.
+The `gps_data_parser` function is responsible for parsing GPS data packets received via UART, focusing on GGA sentences.
+This function processes the input stream and extracts vall  GPGGA  data fields such as time, latitude, longitude, and altitude etc.

+This function returns , a handle of type `gps_data_parse_t *` is.
+When a pointer object of this struct type is instantiated, it is assigned to a dynamically allocated memory location using the `malloc` function.
+It is crucial in application code to manage this dynamically allocated memory properly by freeing it using `free()` when it is no longer needed.
+Failure to do so can lead to memory leaks, where memory is allocated but never released, consuming system resources unnecessarily.
 #### Step 1: Input Validation

 Upon receiving an input string (`uart_stream`), the function first validates the input using the `check_stream_NULL_Empty` function.
 This function checks whether the input is either `NULL` or contains ASCII data.

-- If the input stream is invalid (i.e., `NULL`), the function will return default values for `time`, `longitude`, `latitude`, and `altitude` (such as -1, any character symbol or zero), depending on your preference.
+- If the input stream is invalid (i.e., `NULL`), the function will return default values for `time`, `longitude`, `latitude`, and `altitude` and all other elements (such as -1, any character symbol or zero), depending on your preference.Default values can be changed from `gps_data_parser.h` file.
 - By verifying the input early and returning default values if necessary, the function handles invalid input gracefully, ensuring predictable behavior even in the presence of invalid input.

 #### Step 2: GPGGA Sentence Validation